simonhw/beekeeping/README.md

 Shutter Encoder  - To convert images to .webp format.

-Github Pages - To host the live version of the website.
+GitHub Pages - To host the live version of the website.

 [Am I Responsive?](https://ui.dev/amiresponsive) - To showcase the website on different screen sizes for this README.